cardenuto/FirebaseLogin/README.md

 Implementation – MainActivity.java:

     public void callLogin (View view) {
-        // Logout is logged in
+        // Logout if logged in
         if (mRef.getAuth() != null) callLogout(view);
         // call the login intent
          startActivity(new Intent(this, LoginActivity.class));